theonemule/azure-function-captcha/readme.md

 ![Add Account](images/add-account.png)

-Once Storage Explorer is connected, you can drill down into the storage account for your Function App and find the table called log and view the results.
+Once Storage Explorer is connected, you can drill down into the storage account for your Function App and find the with the named supplied in the **captchaSet** input and view the results.
+If captchaSet was not supplied, the name will be **forms**.

 ![Azure Storage Explorer](images/azure-storage.png)